needle-di/core/docs/what-is-needle-di.md

 ## Why is feature X not included?

-There is currently no specific roadmap, but we' will consider any feature request.
-Please [submit a ticket](https://github.com/needle-di/core/issues/new), and we'll consider a solution that fits our design principles.
+There is currently no roadmap, but we will consider every feature request.

+Please [submit a ticket](https://github.com/needle-di/core/issues/new), and we'd like to discuss a fitting solution.